FandreyNord/rsschool-cv-old/cv.md

 #### Hello!
 My name is Andrei!
 I am a student at the Maxim Tank Belarusian State Pedagogical University.
 Although my future qualification is "Teacher", but at the institute I also attended classes on algorithmization in the C # language.
 Last year, I started working part-time at the Institute for Advanced Studies and Retraining of the Belarusian State Pedagogical University as a "Specialist".
 And now for half a year I have been trying to learn JS on my own.
-Most of all I like to solve algorithmic problems :).
+Most of all I like to solve algorithmic problems on codewars.com :).

 I really want to take the course and gain knowledge that will help me do what interests me and what I am ready to grow in.